How It Works

 How Does the 30 Week Course work?

-The 30 week course is divided up into 5 modules over 30 weeks, covering all the important elements of animation.
+The 30 week course is divided up into 5 modules over 30 weeks (with a Six Week Bonus Module), covering all the important elements of animation.
 Each week starts with a Project Brief, telling you what exercise you should complete, what videos to watch, and in what order.
-Complete your exercise and send us your Maya file (Maya is the leading industry software, which you can download for free from the Autodesk website).
+Complete your exercise and send us your Maya file (Maya remains the leading industry software, which students can download for free from the Autodesk website).
 We will review your work and send you a bespoke video critique.
 This way you get personally tailored feedback showing you exactly what you did right or wrong, and specifically how to improve your shot.
-There is also a free bonus module (Module 6) lasting four weeks which covers extra animal and creature animation, and also Motion Capture.
+There is also a free bonus module (Module 6) lasting six weeks which covers extra animal and creature animation, and also Motion Capture.

-The course lasts 30 weeks, or just over 6 months, and runs contunuously, apart from a week off over the Christmas holidays.
+The course lasts 30 weeks, or just over 6 months, and runs continuously.
+However, this schedule is flexible and students can press “pause” if they need to.
 The final 4 weeks are focused on reviewing your demo reel, to make sure that you have a great reel so you can go out and find work as a professional animator.

 You need to be registered with us and logged in to watch most of the videos.
 However, the week 1 videos are free for anyone to view.